Rajdev-ullash/ecommerce-useReducer-contextAPI-project/README.md

-# Simple E-commerce Project
+# Simple E-commerce Project by UseReducer & Context-API

-This Project is basically a simple e commerce project.
-Currently I am learning useReducer and context-api.
+This Project is basically a simple e-commerce project.
+Currently, I am learning useReducer and context-API.

-In this project i applied the useReducer and context-api for know my learning curve and reusable component & try to write clean code.
+In this project, I applied the useReducer and context-API to know my learning curve and reusable component & try to write clean code.

 ## Features

 - Add to cart

 - Remove from cart

-- Increase product item from cart
+- Increase product items from the cart

-- Decrease product item from cart
+- Decrease product items from the cart

 - Add wishlist

-- Remove from wishlist
+- Remove from the wishlist

-- Add product in cart into wishlist
+- Add the product in the cart into wishlist

 ## Tech Stack

-React, UseReducer, Context-API, Tailwind Css, React-Router-Dom
+React, UseReducer, Context-API, Tailwind CSS, React-Router-Dom

-## Demo
+## Live link

 https://solo-shop.netlify.app/